Story

 June/July 1986 | Volume 37, Issue 4

 He was born in 1841, in a Boston that took its water from backyard wells and its light from whale-oil lamps.
-He died ninety-four years later in a nation that the army pilot James Doolittle had just crossed in twelve hours.
-Between the birth and the death came a career and a renown few achieve, and thirty years of serving as one of the most brilliant, influential, and revered Justices of the Supreme Court.
+He died 94 years later in a nation that the army pilot James Doolittle had just crossed in twelve hours.
+Between the birth and the death came a career and a renown few achieve, and 30 years of serving as one of the most brilliant, influential, and revered Justices of the Supreme Court.
 Here, Holmes reached what he himself regarded as the apogee of a lawyer’s power and service: “To set in motion principles and influences which shape the thought and action of generations which know not by whose command they move.”

 Apart from his judicial opinions, his writings are not extensive, particularly the public utterances.
 Yet one does not exaggerate to say their chief metaphors are war, masculine physical strength, military spirit, wartime violence, and heroic death.
 Of course, in some settings, this machismo is appropriate, given the occasion and the oratorical style of the day.
 When Holmes told a veterans’ reunion “what the war did for our souls.
 It is the romantic spirit.
 It is the fire of life,” the sentiment is apt, even though one might suggest that the fire of war relates more fitly to death than to life.
-But what does strike us is Holmes’s constant insertion of the war-and-death themes in nonmartial, almost pastoral, settings.
+But what does strike us is Holmes’s constant insertion of the war-and-death themes in non-martial, almost pastoral, settings.
 Whatever the vehicle, Holmes uses it to send a violent message: War is not merely tolerable, it is inevitable and good; life is a battle; the only worthwhile man—indeed, the only virile man—is the fighter.
 Consider some of the words he spoke:

 •“At the grave of a hero … we end not with sorrow at the inevitable loss, but with the contagion of his courage; and with a kind of desperate joy we go back to the fight.”

 •“Another generation is upon the Bench.
 Another generation is in the first line at the Bar.
 We who yesterday were not engaged, and watched, as we held our places in reserve, the dark electric outline of those in front against the white smoke of the firing, have seen their line thin and one by one the leaders drop from their horses.
 We have had our orders and we have stepped forward to take our turn in the encounter which has but one end.
-In the short burial truce we carry
+In the short burial truce we carry to the grave our